 Fish is also acceptable for feeding, but only small amounts and not as the main course.
 Choose fish steaks without bones.
 Bones can be very dangerous for your dog.

 Some vegetables, such as potatoes, cabbage or beans could be an addition to your dog’s menu, but not the main course and not an everyday thing.
 They contain carbohydrates which could lead to weight gain.
 Also, vegetables such as cabbage or beans can cause gas and flatulence in your dog.
 You probably don’t want that 😉

-Although grains are not natural food for dogs, some sources recommend adding a small amount of rice, corn or wheat porridge to your dog’s menu.
+Although grains are not a natural food for dogs, some sources recommend adding a small amount of rice, corn or wheat porridge to your dog’s menu.
 Grains are easy to make, they constitute a good source of carbohydrates, but could also cause weight gain in your dog.

 Milk, yogurt, cheese and other dairy products ca also be added to your dog’s meals.
 Those are all great sources of calcium and will help your dog have healthy bones and teeth.
 However, dairy can also cause weight gain, and some dogs may be allergic to it.
 So if you add dairy, add only limited amounts and watch for any skin (or other types) reactions.